Some parts of this page may be machine-translated.

 Achievements

-Clinical trial implementation plan, clinical trial summary report, investigational drug summary, informed consent document, toxicity test, pharmacokinetic test, PMDA inquiry items, package insert
+Clinical trial protocol, clinical trial summary report, investigational drug brochure, informed consent document, toxicity tests, pharmacokinetic tests, PMDA inquiry items, package insert

 24 years of translation experience

-10 years working at a medical translation company
+10 years working at a pharmaceutical translation company

 Areas of Expertise